CONSTITUTION of COTTONWOOD BIBLE CHURCH

 In accord with the duties enumerated in the Church Covenant, each member shall be privileged and expected to participate actively in the life of the church by…

-Contributing to the ministry and life of the church, consistent with God’s leading and with the gifts, time, and material resources each has received from God; and
+- Contributing to the ministry and life of the church, consistent with God’s leading and with the gifts, time, and material resources each has received from God;

 Section 4 – On Church Discipline